-And my God shall supply all your need according to His riches in glory by Christ Jesus.
-(Philippians 4:19) Describe how we are to persevere or be steadfast in difficult situations.
-For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day.
-(2 Timothy 1:12) So that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure.
-(2 Thessalonians 1:4)
+• God shall supply all your need according to His riches in glory by Christ Philippians 4:19) Describe how we are to persevere or be steadfast in difficult situations. whom reason I also suffer these things; nevertheless I am not ashamed, for I know I have believed and am persuaded that He is able to keep what I have ted to Him until that Day.
+(2 Timothy 1:12) and fait we ourselves boast of you among the churches of God for your patience the in all your persecutions and tribulations that you endure. salonians 1:4)